Last Updated on June 25, 2024 by Tech Queries Team

 Level 2 (L2 Cache):

 Level 2 Cache Memory could be inside the CPU or located on the motherboard near the CPU.
 If the Level 2 Cache Memory is located on the motherboard, it is connected with a high-speed bus to transfer data quickly.
 These days, CPU manufacturers are integrating Level 2 Cache inside the processor.
-Level 2 Cache has more storage but performs slower than Level 1 Cache.
+Level 2 Cache has more storage but performs slower compared to Level 1 Cache.
 It sizes from 256KB to 8MB in general.

 Level 3 (L3 Cache):